SamRapley97/cybersec-project1/README.md

 ## What this project is:

-- This project is a TCP server that facilitates the sending an receiving of messages.
+- This project is a TCP server that facilitates the sending and receiving of messages.

 ## Why am I doing it: